hexdump0815/imagebuilder/systems/chromebook_oak/readme.md

 ## special notes

+- i was daily driving (all my firefox and terminal activities, suspend/resume etc.) an oak-elm system for more than two weeks and it was working surprisingly well and reliable :)
-- this system stays on the linux v5.10 kernel for now as later mainline kernels have problems with the display reinitialization after resume - this is no longer the case since the 220606-02 image
+- this system stays on the linux v5.10 kernel for now as later mainline kernels have problems with the display reinitialization after resume
+  - this is no longer the case since the 220606-02 image
 - most things seem to work more or less
 - there is no gpu acceleration as there is no open source driver available for the powervr gpu in the mt8173 soc, mesa software rendering is used instead for opengl etc.
 - suspend/resume status: